The Best of the Arctic

 Head down to the hamlet office this morning to get your Arctic Circle Crossing Certificate – an excellent memento for your trip to the Arctic Circle.

-Your last day in Naujaat begins with another hike this morning to explore the tundra, the rugged shorelines and the immense beauty of the area and search for more Arctic wildlife before heading back to town for lunch this afternoon.
+Your last day in Naujaat begins with another hike this morning to explore the tundra, the rugged shorelines and the immense beauty of the area and search for more Arctic wildlife before heading back to town for lunch.

 After lunch you will have time to do some shopping at the local co-op.
 If local carvers are working, perhaps sneak a peak at how these beautiful works of art are created.
 Naujaat is home to some of the most famous Inuit soapstone carvers!